MAST30034-AppliedDataScience/project-2-group-real-estate-industry-project-1/README.md

 ### folder 4, 5, 7, 8 were analysis and some data processing all in `notebooks/`

-### `notebooks/X_aggregate_data` contain approach that we later discarded
+### `notebooks/X_aggregate_data` contain approach that we later discarded, as well as any file start with 'X'

-This project has been modified to run the pipeline with current data stored on `data/manual` for testing purposes, in order to run all, go to `run_all.ipynb`
+### For motivation and analysis, as well as detailed approach, go to `notebooks/summary _notebook.ipynb`

-For the whole pipeline with scraping, follow instruction in `run_all.ipynb`
+This project has been modified to run the pipeline with current data stored on `data/manual` for testing purposes, in order to rebuild the entire pipeline, some code that got commented for testing purposes need to be uncommented. for now, the project run all just works on same data stored on github.